She Wore a Yellow Ribbon: Plot

-Things don't go as planned, the Indians are not contained and the women do not make their stage, remaining in grave danger.
+Things do not go as planned; the Indians are not contained.
+The column is forced to make detours to avoid hostiles, and when they finally arrive at the Sudro's Wells stagecoach station, they find it burned to the ground by Indian raiders.
+The women do not make their stage and must remain at the fort, potentially in grave danger.

+On the return trip to the post, Brittles witnesses Mr. Rinders the Indian agent illegally and unscrupulously trying to sell repeating rifles to the Indians.
+Rinders is killed, and the rifles taken.
-After the setbacks, Brittles returns with the troop to Fort Starke to retire.
-His lieutenants continue the mission in the field.

-Unwilling to see more lives needlessly lost, Brittles takes it upon himself to try to make peace through his old friend, Chief Pony That Walks.
-When that too fails, he devises a risky stratagem to avoid a bloody war.
-With just minutes left on his pocket watch before his retirement takes official effect, he orders the lieutenants to charge through the Indian encampment in the darkness and stampede their horses.
-The renegades have no recourse but to return to their reservation ... on foot, trailed at a discreet distance by Lt.
-Cohill's cavalry.
+After these setbacks, Brittles returns with the troop to Fort Starke to retire.
+His subordinates continue the mission in the field, with Lieutenant Cohill now in command.
+Unwilling to see more lives needlessly lost, Brittles takes it upon himself, in the last hours of his active service, to try to make peace with the tribes through his old friend, Chief Pony That Walks.
+When that fails, he devises a risky stratagem to avoid a bloody war.
+With just minutes left on his pocket watch before his retirement officially begins, he orders his lieutenants to stampede the Indian ponies through the Indian encampment at night.
+Deprived of their mounts, the renegades have no recourse but to return to their reservation on foot, trailed at a discreet distance by Cohill's cavalry.

-Before he can depart, Brittles is recalled to duty as Chief of Scouts with the rank of Lt.
-Colonel - a U.S. War Department order endorsed, he is pleased to read aloud, by Gens.
-Phil Sheridan and William Tecumseh Sherman, and President Ulysses S. Grant.
+Now officially retired, Brittles sets off westward.
+Before he gets too far away, though, Brittles is recalled to active duty with an appointment as Chief of Scouts.
+His rank is that of lieutenant colonel - a U.S. War Department order endorsed, he is pleased to read aloud, by Generals Phil Sheridan and William Tecumseh Sherman, and President Ulysses S. Grant.

-Olivia and Lt.
-Cohill become engaged.
-The Cavalry soldiers on.